andre-pedro/portfolio/README.md

 - Power BI Dashboards: Development of interactive and dynamic dashboards to effectively communicate business metrics and trends.

 - Python Analysis: Data exploration, predictive modeling, and automation using libraries such as Pandas, Matplotlib, and Scikit-learn.

-Explore each project to see how I apply advanced data analysis techniques to extract value from data in different scenarios.